 What age do they stop believing in Father Christmas?

-I’m glad they’ve come to their own conclusions.
-It would have been awkward if they still believed in Father Christmas now that they’re at secondary school.
-However, it is yet another reminder that they’re growing up fast šŸ˜.
+I’m glad they came to their own conclusions.
+It would have been awkward if they still believed in Father Christmas when they went to secondary school!
+However, it highlighted again the relentless march of time and the fact that they’re growing up fast šŸ˜.

 Does it ruin the magic?